graugans/traefik-avahi-helper/README.md

 This is a WIP so please do not expect a working solution.

 ## LICENSE
 This software is released under the Apache-2 license.
 See the [LICENSE](LICENSE) file for details.
+Some of the resources are released under the MIT License.
+Please check the related files